iwatake2222/play_with_tensorrt/README.md

 ## Configuration for TensorRT
 ### Model format
 - The model file name is specified in `ImageProcessor.cpp`
-- `InferenceHelperTensorRt.cpp` automatically convert model according to the model format (extension).
+- `InferenceHelperTensorRt.cpp` automatically converts model according to the model format (extension).
 	- `.onnx` : convert the model from onnx to trt, and save the converted trt model
 	- `.uff` : convert the model from uff to trt, and save the converted trt model (WIP)
 	- `.trt` : use pre-converted trt model